matheesan-CGI/oneClickDeployDSE/README.md

 proxy:
   secretToken: "<RANDOM_HEX>"
 ```
-#The following are Optional and can be added to config.yaml:
+The following portions of YAML code are Optional and can be added to config.yaml, but are not used in this implementation:
 ```sh
 singleuser:
   memory: